PetropoulakisPanagiotis/Convolutional-Occupancy-Networks/README.md

 ## Convolutional Occupancy Networks
-You can find my seminar report and presentation about Convolutional-Occupancy-Networks publication
+You can find my seminar report and presentation about Convolutional-Occupancy-Networks publication.
+The work is explained in detail and the key controbutions are presented in an very intuitive way.

 <p align="center">
 <img src="image.png" width="550px" height="450px">